If you have gum disease

 • Tobacco Use - Smoking and chewing tobacco products can cause excessive plaque and tartar formation and can lead to gum recession.

-• Grinding and Clenching Habits - Too much pressure on the teeth can make the teeth shift and contribute to gum recession over time.
+• Grinding and Clenching Habits - Too much pressure on the teeth can make the teeth shift and contribute to gum recession

 • Misaligned Bite – Excessive pressure on certain parts of the mouth can cause receding gums.